 I was not born into a privileged family, so I had to overcome a lot of the same obstacles that many transsexuals overcame to be who they were destined to be.
 Every step of the way, I became a stronger person as a result.
 My children know me as their parent and refer to me by female pronouns.
 At work, everyone respects me not just as a woman, but as a highly skilled woman.
 It was relatively easy for my 550 peers to accept me because my being a woman made a lot more sense to them than someone who looked and acted very masculine to begin with.

 Some people think I was born with something they weren't born with.
 The only difference between me and anyone else is I accept my limitations and continually work on improving my weaknesses so they become strengths.
 Adhere to this philosophy and you will succeed in everything you do.

 1972 (age 4): self awareness of gender dysphoria

 1982 (age 14): self acceptance of gender dysphoria, evaluate likelihood of transition, wore makeup in school

 1991 to 2003 (ages 23 to 35): substantial documented evidence of gender dysphoria with online journal and pictures of my transition process (all my years of running this site and making positive contributions to the LGBT community convinced therapists I was genuine)

 2003 (age 35): began HRT, laser hair removal, skin resurfacing

 2009 (age 41): began using current legal name with close friends and school

-2010 (age 42): changed legal name on all documents, started living full-time as a woman, weekly psychotherapy
+2010 (age 42): changed legal name on all documents, weekly psychotherapy

 2011 (age 43): FFS rhinoplasty, bilateral breast augmentation